abeer001-6/india-japan-economic-relations/README.md

 Full citations are included in the `source` column of each CSV file.
 Where a source only provided a partial-year figure or didn't disaggregate exports/imports, this is explicitly labeled in the data rather than estimated.

-**Note on cross-source figures:** Government (MEA/Embassy) and industry-body (IBEF) or press (Business Standard) sources occasionally report slightly different figures for the same year, due to differences in reporting currency, fiscal-year conventions, or when the estimate was taken.
+**Note on cross-source figures:** Government (MEA/Embassy) and industry body (IBEF) or press (Business Standard) sources occasionally report slightly different figures for the same year, due to differences in reporting currency, fiscal year conventions, or when the estimate was taken.
 Where this occurs, the specific source is cited alongside the figure in the data file rather than reconciling them into a single "true" number.

 ## Project Structure